 • Heat rash - painful, red cluster of pimples or small blisters most likely on the neck, upper chest, in the groin area, under the breast, or at the elbow or knee creases

-Additional guidance related to working in hot conditions may be found as follows:
+Additional guidance related to safely working in hot conditions may be found at:

 Some tips for working under cold conditions include:

-• Wear a warm head, face, and ear covering and layered clothing:
+• Wear head, face, and ear covering and layered clothing:

 • 1st layer – material that allows the skin to breathe by allowing sweat to escape, such as polypropylene or knitted silk.